-Residual chlorine levels in water in direct contact with OCal products shall not exceed the maximum residual disinfectant limit under the Safe Drinking Water Act (SDWA).
+Residual chlorine levels in water in direct contact with OCal products shall not exceed the maximum residual disinfectant limit under California Code of Regulations, title 22, § 64533.5 and the Safe Drinking Water Act (collectively, SDWA).
 To demonstrate compliance with the OCal regulations regarding chlorine, certified operators should monitor the chlorine level at the point where the water last contacts the OCal product in direct applications.
 The operation's OCal system plan (OSP), should contain a description of the operation's monitoring procedure.
 Certifying agents should review and verify records used by certified operations to demonstrate compliance during the operation's annual inspection.

+3.1.
+Cultivators

-- 3.1 Cultivators - a.
+- a.
 Residual chlorine levels in water that's in direct contact with cannabis (when used preharvest) or as water from cleaning irrigation systems applied to soil should not exceed the maximum residual disinfectant level under the SDWA (currently 4mg/L expressed as Cl2). - b.
 Chlorine products may be used up to maximum labeled rates for disinfecting and sanitizing equipment or tools.
-No intervening event is necessary before equipment is used in contact with crops. - 3.2 Distributors
+No intervening event is necessary before equipment is used in contact with crops. - 3.2.
+Distributors